olliahonen/should-i-use-semicolons-ts/README.md

 I have not been able to come up with a realistically practical example which would:
   - work just fine with semicolons, and
-  - exhibit unexpected behaviour *without* one of:
+  - exhibit unexpected behaviour after removing semicolons *without* one of:
     - Linter error (TSLint default configuration), or
     - TypeScript compilation error, or
     - Runtime error